-Ring of Brodgar, October 2001.
+October 2001.
 This imposing Neolithic monument stands six miles northeast of Stromness, said by some to be among the oldest henge sites in The British Isles.
-With gorgeous views across Lochs Stenness and Harray, we were happy to hang out for a bit before getting back on the trail.
+With gorgeous views across Stenness and Harray lochs, we were happy to hang out for a bit before getting back on the trail.

-Ring of Brodgar, October 2000.
+October 2000.
 Hanging out ‘‘for a bit’’ turned out to be longer than expected!
-In fact, it took a rapidly approaching sunset to remind us we should probably be back on our way before darkness hit.
+In fact, it took a rapidly approaching sunset to remind us we should probably be back on our way before we found ourselves engulfed in darkness.

 October 2000.
 A quarter way through our trek back to Stromness the following day and we began to tire of our little adventure, more through boredom than actual physical exhaustion.
 To amuse ourselves, we made a bet with each other to see who could successfully hitch a lift.
 In the end barely half a dozen cars passed us, and those that did simply whizzed by, paying us not a scrap of attention.
 I’m guessing we lacked the necessary attributes to be of any interest.

 Like this?
 Then check out my other reports from around Scotland.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.